brand positioning template

 • Sole proprietorship

-Some examples are grocery stores, retail stores, one-location restaurants, and so on.
+Some examples are grocery stores, retail stores, one-location restaurants, etc.

 3.2.
 Scalable Startup Entrepreneurship